 Like this list?
 Check out our 8 Tips To Learning the Ukulele Quickly!

 The 4 Chords You Need to Play Beginner Ukulele Songs

 When playing ukulele as a beginner we recommend you start off with 3 easy ukulele chords.
 Once you learn the chord progressions switching between those you can add the fourth later.
 The 3 super simple basic chords are Am, C, F, and these three chords make up hundreds of popular ukulele songs.

 Pretty easy right?
 The C and A minor chords require a single fret to be held down, and the F chord simply requires you to add the 1st fret of the E (2nd) String to the A Minor chord.

 The G chord involves 3 fingers, but most players find the chord shape to be simple and easy to learn.

 Guitarist will recognize the shape of the G chord as the same as that of a D Major chord on a six-string guitar.

-Now that you know the 4 chords you need we want you to remember a few things.
-When learning a song start by simply strumming 4 down-strokes per bar.
+Now that you know the 4 chords you need we want you to remember a few things before you start playing.
+Make these songs as easy to play as possible when learning them by simply strumming 4 down-strokes per bar.
 If that is too difficult simply play one down strum, but make sure you are tapping your foot to keep time!

 You may not recognize this song by the name, or even the band, this is definitely a one hit wonder for most people.